Jbuchs/vhost/README.md

 -symfony :  Provide an access to the /web directory when calling the url

 -chmod :    Chmod directly the created directory <i>/var/www/thisDirectory</i>

+update :    To get the last Vhost's version